khinesu2002/Portfolio-project/README.md

 I learned that:

-- AI can accelerate content creation and research.
+* AI can accelerate content creation and research.
-- Content distribution is becoming increasingly important.
+* Content distribution is becoming increasingly important.
-- Search is expanding beyond Google to AI assistants and social platforms.
+* Search is expanding beyond Google to AI assistants and social platforms.
-- Audience understanding remains essential.
+* Audience understanding remains essential.
-- Human expertise and strategic thinking are still necessary in AI-powered marketing.
+* Human expertise and strategic thinking are still necessary in AI-powered marketing.

+---

+## Reflection

+Researching these experts helped me understand different perspectives on AI-powered SEO and content marketing.

+I learned that AI is not replacing marketers.
+Instead, AI is changing how marketers work and creating new opportunities for businesses that adapt quickly.

-Overall, AI should be viewed as a tool that enhances marketing rather than replacing marketers.
+Overall, AI should be viewed as a tool that enhances marketing rather than replacing human expertise.